jcspencer/lobsters-ios/README.md

 1. Grab the Ruby gems: `bundle install`
 2. Grab the CocoaPods: `rake pod:install`
 3. Run it! `rake` (simulator) or `rake device` (device)

+## Issues

+Have any feedback, bug reports, or comments?
+[Open an issue](https://github.com/JamesS237/lobsters-ios/issues)!

+## Contributing

+See CONTRIBUTING.md

 ## Licence